NovaLanceBrittany/HW-13-ORM-E-Commerce-BackEnd/README.md

 > **Hint**: Be sure to look at the mini-project code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

-### Seed the Database

-After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

 ### Sync Sequelize to the Database on Server Start

 Create the code needed in `server.js` to sync the Sequelize models to the PostgreSQL database on server start.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

-### Walkthrough Video: 37%

-* A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.

-* The walkthrough video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how to create the schema from the PostgreSQL shell.

-* The walkthrough video must demonstrate how to seed the database from the command line.

-* The walkthrough video must demonstrate how to start the application’s server.

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.

-* The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.

-* The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-  * Connects to a PostgreSQL database using the [pg](https://node-postgres.com/) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.

-  * Stores sensitive data, like a user’s PostgreSQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.

-  * Syncs Sequelize models to a PostgreSQL database on the server start.

-  * Includes column definitions for all four models outlined in the Challenge instructions.

-  * Includes model associations outlined in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.

----
-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.